Do I need a co-op work permit?

 When do I need it?

-You may start your application for a co-op work permit as soon as you receive the letter from your program of study confirming that you will do work required for your program of study (e.g. your acceptance into the co-op program or your letter acknowledging your required internship from your graduate program at UBC).
+Start your application for a co-op work permit as soon as you receive an official letter confirming that the co-op/internship is required for your program of study (e.g. your acceptance into the co-op program or your letter acknowledging your required internship from your graduate program at UBC).

 Do I need a medical exam for my co-op work permit?

-If you will be working in a job in agriculture related fields or public health or health sciences (e.g. health care workers, clinical laboratory workers, medical students, primary and secondary school teachers) and you will be in close contact with patients, children, the elderly, etc., you must complete a medical exam.
+If you will be working in a job in agriculture related fields, public health, or health sciences (e.g. health care workers, clinical laboratory workers, medical students, primary and secondary school teachers), and you will be in close contact with patients, children, the elderly, etc., you must complete a medical exam.